Car-free around RichmondGreater London

 With a good network of paths, you can walk everywhere in Richmond, but there are also some handy buses to help cover the ground.

-- Bus 65 runs from stop D outside the station every 6 minutes in the day and takes about quarter of an hour to transport you to the edge of Petersham Meadows.
+- Bus 65 runs from stop D outside the station frequently in the day and takes about quarter of an hour to transport you to the edge of Petersham Meadows.

 - Or take bus 371 from the same stop; after a magical mystery tour of Richmond’s historic streets, it arrives at the American University.
 Hop off and keep straight here for a stroll through Richmond Park, recently voted one of Britain’s top 100 walks.
 London’s largest royal park and is a National Nature Reserve, home to ancient trees and herds of free range deer.

 - You can also follow the map below for a lovely walk.
 From Richmond Bridge, keep going along the riverbank with the river on your right and straight across Petersham Meadows along a tarmac path.
 Just before the churchyard, turn left on a way-marked path and follow it to Petersham Road.

 - After tea and more panoramic views, you can go on towards Ham (see 3 below) or back to Richmond.

 3. Ham House, Hammertons Ferry and more

 Hammertons Ferry outside Ham House runs every day from March to October, 10am to 6.00pm.
 You can get there from Richmond by strolling along the towpath under Richmond Bridge or by catching bus 371 to Sandy Lane and following the avenue.
 Or you can follow a longer walk from through the deer park and woods (See map below).

 - From Pembroke Lodge (see 2 above), follow the steps down from the terrace and turn left out of the gate.
 Look out for deer!
 Keep going in the same direction until you reach another road ahead and turn right down to Ham Gate.